hw79chopin/CV/README.md

 # <h1 align="center"> 📝 Working Paper</h1>
 - "Halo or Cannibalization?
 New Mobile Game Adoption and its Impact on Incumbent Apps" with Jeonghye choi and Jikyung Kim
 - "Spatiotemporal Analysis of Location-based App Diffusion: Evidence from Delivery Apps" with Jeonghye choi and Jikyung Kim
-- "Disturbing Price with Excessive Bargaining Power" with three co-authors
+- "Dominant Reatilers and its Distburbing Effect on Wholesale Price" with three co-authors
 - "WOM and Mobile Game" with Jeonghye Choi

 # <h1 align="center"> 🏆 Awards & Scholarships </h1>